 Tommy: Thanks for the great info and for sharing your own experience with decorative concrete floors.
 We hope this will help people who are recovering from flooding or other water-related damage make the important decisions necessary to start rebuilding.

-LISTEN.DIRECTCOLORS.COM DIY Home Improvement podcasts are produced twice monthly for your enjoyment and show notes can be found at LISTEN.DIRECTCOLORS.COM.
+DIRECTCOLORS.COM/LISTEN DIY Home Improvement podcasts are produced twice monthly for your enjoyment and show notes can be found at DIRECTCOLORS.COM/LISTEN.
 Feel free to add the podcast to your favorite RSS feed.
 You can also follow us on Twitter, Facebook, Google+ and Instagram.
 I’m Tommy Carter and thanks again for joining us!